 Address: St John's Institute of Dermatology, 3rd Floor Southwark Wing, Guy’s Hospital, London SE1 9RT

-He was previously a consultant dermatologist at University Hospitals Bristol (1989-2010) and an honorary clinical senior lecturer at the University of Bristol.
+He was previously a consultant dermatologist and clinical lead for dermatology at University Hospitals Bristol (1989-2010) and an honorary clinical senior lecturer at the University of Bristol.

 Education and training

 BSc (Hons), MB BS, MRCP (UK), MD (Lond), PhD, MRCS (Engl), FRCP (Lond), FRCP (Edin), FRCP (Glasg), PG Cert, PG Diploma & MSc in Medical Education, LLM

 - Guy’s Hospital Medical School, University of London